tindandelion/carnd-pid-controller-p9/README.md

 primary focus of this project is on the steering, the speed controller is a simple P-controller that just keeps the speed constant at 30 mph.

+The values for PID gains, fine-tuned with twiddle procedure, are:

+`P: 0.31, I: 1.1, D: 0.01`

 ### Twiddler

 This is an implementation of the fine-tuining 'Twiddle' algorithm.
 Given initial